 - Structure your time.
 Plan a specific time every day to study for school, get the kids ready for bed or complete a work assignment.
 The routine can help reduce your stress and help you recognize if you have taken on too much.

 Developing a healthy strategy for time management will likely help you feel more prepared for the challenges of military life.
-If you need help finding ways to manage your tasks, contact a career coach at 800-342-9647 to discuss potential strategies.
+If you need help finding ways to manage your tasks, contact a SECO career coach by calling Military OneSource at 800-342-9647 to discuss potential strategies.
+You can also use the Live Chat feature on the MySECO website for additional guidance.